Skip to main content

 • Click on the Assign project to Sub-admin(s) button in the top right.

-• In the prompt, type the name of the sub-admin(s) you want to assign the project to.
+• In the prompt, type the name of the sub-admin(s) you want to assign the project.

 • Click .